 Independent Water Systems

-There are three California Public Utility Commission-regulated utilities and seven mutual water companies in the Santa Rosa Basin providing water service to approximately 3,400 customers collectively.
-Four of those organizations currently participate in the GSA: Branger Mutual Water Company, California American Water, Willowside Mutual Water Company, and Penngrove Water Company.
+There are three California Public Utility Commission-regulated utilities and seven mutual water companies in the Santa Rosa Basin providing water service to approximately 3,600 customers collectively.
+Seven of those organizations currently participate in the GSA: Branger Mutual Water Company, California American Water, Willowside Mutual Water Company, Belmont Terrace Mutual Water Company, Fircrest Mutual Water Company, Kelly Mutual Water Company, and Penngrove Water Company.

 The Sonoma Resource Conservation District (RCD) works to empower and partner with landowners and the community to address Sonoma County’s most pressing natural resource concerns.
 The RCD is organized to support natural resource management solutions through partnerships with individuals, organizations and agencies.

-The Sonoma County Water Agency manages Sonoma County’s water resources.
+Sonoma Water manages Sonoma County’s water resources.
 The Water Agency provides an array of services including, but not limited to, naturally filtered drinking water, flood protection services, distribution of recycled water, recreational opportunities, and wastewater treatment.

 The Town of Windsor is recognized as a family-oriented community with a diverse population and robust economy.
 Incorporated in 1992, Windsor is the newest city in the County.
 The Town and the Windsor Water District provide a high level of public service, including drinking water and recycled water, to its approximately 27,000 residents and to customers in the surrounding area.